Zuni Mountain YCC: Job Opportunity for Ages 16-18

 28 Days of Getting Outside, Getting Connected, and Getting Involved in the Zuni Mountains

 Are you a 16-18 year old looking for professional development opportunities in the outdoor industry?
 A way to bridge the gap between summer trekking and becoming a Cottonwood Gulch staff member?
 A way to make money this summer?
-The Gulch is excited to introduce a new-to-the-Gulch YCC opportunity for 16-18 year olds to spend 4 weeks of their summer living and working at Basecamp in Thoreau and on the road, focusing on Basecamp’s backyard: the Zuni Mountains.
-Week days will be spent working hard to build trails, maintain fences, monitor land usage, among other improvement projects, while a more typical trek experience can be expected on the weekends.
+In 2018, the Gulch hosted the first Zuni Mountain YCC opportunity for 16-18 year olds to spend 4 weeks of their summer living and working at Basecamp in Thoreau and on the road, focusing on Basecamp’s backyard: the Zuni Mountains.
+Week days were spent working hard to manage erosion, maintain fences, monitor land usage within the Mt.
+Taylor Ranger District of the Cibola National Forest.
+Crew had a more typical trek experience on the weekends, including mountain biking, rock climbing, backpacking, and mentoring our summer treks.
 Interested?
-Keep reading to learn more about how to spend your summer at the Gulch…and get paid for it!
+Keep reading to learn more about how you could get paid for to spend a summer at the Gulch!

 What is YCC?